How To Delay An Eviction In Texas And Stay In Your Home

 When you first receive your eviction notice, your initial port of call should be your landlord.
 You might be able to settle the issue and agree on a new set of terms without taking the matter to court.

-Being upfront and open with your landlord could be all it takes to learn how to delay an eviction in Texas.
+Being upfront and open with your landlord could be all it takes to learn how to delay or even stop eviction in Texas.
 Typically, landlords don't want to evict you.
 It doesn't just cost you time and money, but it costs the landlord the same.
 Most landlords might be willing to stop the eviction procedure entirely if you can come to an arrangement.
 The new terms might be:

 3. Go To The Eviction Hearing

 After that, the court will schedule your hearing.
 Make sure you attend, even if you don't have any defenses against your eviction.
-Talking to the judge will allow them to understand your situation and possibly delay the eviction.
+Talking to the judge will allow them to understand your situation and possibly delay your eviction.

 4. Access Emergency Cash with Texas Title Loans to Pay Rent